6 Vocal Mixing Tricks For Release-Ready Sound

 Now imagine yourself in a concert hall awaiting to indulge in a great orchestral performance.
 You paid a premium price for the VIP tickets so you can get closer to the action.
 But as the performance starts, a bunch of blokes in the regular section break out into a loud unending banter.

 Annoying right?
 Well, that is exactly how you feel when listening to badly mixed vocals.
-Some mixing vocals' mistakes are pronounced while others are subtle and take a good ear to spot them.
+Some vocal-mixing mistakes are pronounced while others are subtle and take a good ear to spot them.
 But whether the mistakes are loud or whispery, badly mixed vocals ruin the flavor of your track.

 Clean bad sounds when mixing vocals

 The first thing you want to do is hunt for dissonant frequencies in your recorded vocals.
 Remember the orchestra analogy?
 Dissonant frequencies are equivalent to the blokes whose annoying banter muffled the performer's soothing voice.
-Dissonant sounds or frequencies affect the main vocals making them muddy and unpleasant.
+Dissonant sounds or frequencies affect the main vocals by making them muddy, harsh, or otherwise unpleasant.

 Bad sounds or frequencies come from recording a track in a less-controlled environment.
 If the vocals were not recorded in a soundproofed studio, the room resonances contribute to the bad frequencies in your vocals.